 A marketing persona is a “fictional” representation of an actual user and is applied in the early stages of product development or product redesign.

 Personas are vital to the success of a product because they drive design decisions by taking common user needs and bringing them to the forefront of planning before design has actually started.

 Buyer personas are important because without knowing who your ideal customers are, it is very difficult to create an effective marketing strategy to attract more of those types of people.
 A buyer persona is a semi-fictional representation of your ideal customer, their backgrounds, goals, challenges, and so on, based on market research and real data about your existing customers.
 Without understanding ideal customers inside and out, marketing efforts and business growth can take the risk.

 They’re fundamental to marketing because without knowing them, you will never be able to offer anything other than a generic message that is designed to ‘catch all’ and hope that it resonates with the majority of your audience.

-Personas should be a staple of your strategy to make better marketing decisions and investments.
+Personas for marketing should be a staple of your strategy to make better decisions and investments.

 If it’s something you have yet to start then don’t worry, you’ve got this far without them.
 But chances are you’re not growing at the rate you want to or forecasted, so there’s no time like the present.

 Are there different types of marketing personas?

 Marketing personas can vary hugely, from industry vertical to vertical, from B2B to B2C and from country to country.
 Because personas can be defined by so many different variables, it really does depend on how a business track and store the data for a potential customer.